2022 Maguindanao division plebiscite

-The Maguindanao division plebiscite was held in the province of Maguindanao, Philippines on September 17, 2022, more than four months after the May 9 national and local elections, after having been postponed from its planned plebiscite in or before August 2021.
-As required by Republic Act No. 11550, it was conducted to seek the consent by the residents of Maguindanao on the proposal to divide the province into two separate provinces that will henceforth be named Maguindanao del Norte and Maguindanao del Sur.
+The Maguindanao division plebiscite was held in the province of Maguindanao, Philippines, on September 17, 2022, more than four months after the May 9 national and local elections, after having been postponed from its planned plebiscite in or before August 2021.
+As required by Republic Act No. 11550, it was conducted to seek the consent of the residents of Maguindanao on the proposal to divide the province into two separate provinces that will henceforth be named Maguindanao del Norte and Maguindanao del Sur.

-The proposal was overwhelmingly accepted (99%) by the electorate, and declared official on September 18, 2022.
-It paved the way for the division of the province.
+The proposal was overwhelmingly accepted (99%) by the electorate and declared official on September 18, 2022, paving the way for the division of the province.

 Background

 Shariff Kabunsuan

-The traces of the proposed division goes back into the formation of Shariff Kabunsuan.
-Shariff Kabunsuan was established through Muslim Mindanao Autonomy Act No. 201 by the former ARMM Regional Legislative Assembly.
-It was composed of 11 municipalities: Barira, Buldon, Datu Blah T. Sinsuat, Kabuntalan, Matanog, Northern Kabuntalan, Parang, Sultan Kudarat, Sultan Mastura, and Upi with Datu Odin Sinsuat as its designated capital.
+The traces of the proposed division go back to the formation of Shariff Kabunsuan.
+The province was established by Muslim Mindanao Autonomy Act No. 201 of the ARMM Regional Legislative Assembly.
+It was composed of 11 municipalities: Barira, Buldon, Datu Blah T. Sinsuat, Kabuntalan, Matanog, Northern Kabuntalan, Parang, Sultan Kudarat, Sultan Mastura, and Upi, with Datu Odin Sinsuat as its designated capital.
 Cotabato City became part of Shariff Kabunsuan, but for geographical and statistical purposes only.
 However, the province was short-lived due to the Supreme Court case Sema v.
-COMELEC.
-Citing the cause was that only Congress shall have the power to create legislative districts, and in turn, cities and provinces.
+COMELEC, citing that only Congress shall have the power to create legislative districts, and in turn, cities and provinces.